-During Feb half term we headed to Devon for a week, breaking the journey there up with a few days at my brothers and breaking the journey home up with a day at Warwick Castle.
-As a family we love visiting new places, exploring old stately homes and examining castles, but Warwick Castle is one of the few we hadn’t visited so being invited during half term made for a lovely treat.
+During February half term we headed to Devon for a week, breaking the journey there up with a few days at my brothers and breaking the journey home up with a day at Warwick Castle.
+As a family we love visiting new places, exploring old stately homes and examining castles, but Warwick Castle is one of the few we hadn’t visited so being invited during half term made for a lovely treat and you can read our full Warwick Castle review below.

 Once we eventually managed to make our way out of the maze we headed over to the castle itself which sure is impressive.
 You can walk around the grounds, climb up the outside stairs and walk some of the walls, go inside the great hall, visit a tower with the princesses and, if over 10, you can also go in to the dungeons, so you do get see a large portion of the castle.